The Local Lifting Property, Property FD, and stability of approximate representations: Permanence properties for the (L)LP

 The first existence proofs for groups without the LP were due to Ozawa \cite[Corollary 5]{Ozawa:2004aa}.
 Later, Thom gave an explicit example of a group without the LLP \cite[page 198]{Thom:2010aa}.
-Further examples without the LLP were given by Buss-Echterhoff-Willett \cite[Corollary 4.8]{Buss:2018nm}; these are again not explicit.
+Further examples without the LLP were given by Buss--Echterhoff--Willett \cite[Corollary 4.8]{Buss:2018nm}; these are again not explicit.

-Fairly recently, Ioana-Spaas-Wiersma \cite{Ioana:2020aa} very significantly improved our understanding of groups without the (L)LP.
+Fairly recently, Ioana--Spaas--Wiersma \cite{Ioana:2020aa} very significantly improved our understanding of groups without the (L)LP.
 They used cohomological methods to show that many natural and interesting groups do not have the (L)LP; we single out one example.

 \begin{example} Consider the free group $F_2$ as a finite-index subgroup of $SL(2, \mathbb{Z})$.
 Then the semidirect product $\mathbb{Z}^2 \rtimes F_2$ does not have the LLP \cite[Corollary B]{Ioana:2020aa}. \end{example}